 Tristan Evans, Shilpi Mukherjee, Yarui Peng, and H. Alan Mantooth, "Electronic Design Automation (EDA) Tools and Considerations for Electro-Thermo-Mechanical Co-Design of High Voltage Power Modules", in Proc.
 IEEE Energy Conversion Congress and Exposition, pp. 5046–5052, Oct 2020.
 [PDF]

 Imam Al Razi, Quang Le, Tristan Evans, Shilpi Mukherjee, H. Alan Mantooth, and Yarui Peng, "PowerSynth Design Automation Flow for Hierarchical and Heterogeneous 2.5D Multi-Chip Power Modules", IEEE Transactions on Power Electronics, vol. 36, no. 8, pp. 8919–8933, 2021.
 [PDF]

 PowerSynth: In Development

-We are currently developping new features for PowerSynth including a new graphical user interface and extending the layout capability to handle complicated 3D modules, flip-chip, and wirebond-less designs.
+We are currently developping new features for PowerSynth including layout synthesis for power converters, and reliability optimizations.
 Will update once a new package is released.